IanSpeelman/IanSpeelman/README.md

-- 👋 Hi, I’m @spielmeisterg
+Hi, I’m Ian Speelman
-- 👀 I’m interested in a remote programming job to eventually be a full stack web developer
-- 🌱 I’m currently learning frontend web development
+I'm learning frontend development with the goal of becoming a fullstack freelance web developer,